carrozzieri-italiani.com

 The company’s innovations didn’t stop there.
 At the 1906 Milan Exposition, Castagna turned heads with features like the double-phaeton setup with side doors, a departure from the conventional rear access.
 In 1913, it unveiled the ALFA 40/60 Hp, a groundbreaking design by Count Marco Ricotti with a futuristic drop-shaped monovolume body.

-The narrative took a turn in 1914 with the passing of Carlo Castagna, passing the baton to his son Ercole.
-The outbreak of World War I prompted Castagna to shift gears, turning its focus to the production of ambulances, trucks, and trailers.
-A testament to its versatility, the company even secured a contract from Caproni in 1917 for aircraft fuselages and wings.
+The story of Carrozzeria Castagna entered a new chapter in 1914 with the passing of Carlo Castagna, leaving the company in the capable hands of his son, Ercole.
+However, the outbreak of World War I brought significant changes.
+Castagna adapted to the times by shifting its focus to the production of ambulances, trucks, and trailers to support the war effort.
+Demonstrating its remarkable versatility, the company even secured a contract in 1917 with Caproni to manufacture aircraft fuselages and wings.
+It is worth noting that Giovanni Boneschi, who had apprenticed at Carrozzeria Castagna, opened his own coachbuilding company in 1919, further enriching the Italian tradition of bespoke automotive design.

 The Success